keeplist-io/keeplist-social/dart/README.md

   ]
 }
 ```
-After adding a pattern file, run `../scripts/build.sh --patterns-only` to
+After adding a pattern file, run `./scripts/build.sh --patterns-only` to
 regenerate the compiled sources.
-This step executes `dart run ../scripts/build_patterns.dart`
+This uses `dart run scripts/build_patterns.dart`
-to transform the JSON files into a Dart source.
+to convert the JSON files into a Dart source file.

 ## Development